-Extenet System evaluated whether the equipment could be under grounded but unfortunately this is not possible because there is insufficient right-of-way space for the necessary equipment access and the equipment would be compromised by rainwater saturation.
-The proposed antenna design is approximately equidistant from other DAS nodes proposed in the surrounding area so that service coverage can be evenly distributed.
-The proposed design is a good option because the facility is located where a signal can be adequately propagated without obstruction, which could not have been the case if the antenna was located on a building or concealed.
+The project applicant submitted an alternative design analysis (Attachment B).
+The analysis evaluated whether the equipment could be under grounded and concealed from view.
+Unfortunately, this is not possible because there is insufficient right-of-way space for the necessary equipment access and the equipment would be compromised by rainwater saturation.
+The proposed design is a good option because the facility is located where a signal can be adequately propagated without obstruction, which could not have been the case if the antennas was located on a building and concealed.